 At Carsin, we cultivate 9 different grape varieties; 3 whites and 6 reds.
 White varieties are Sémillon, Sauvignon Blanc and Sauvignon Gris.
 Red varieties are Merlot, Malbec, Cabernet Franc, Cabernet Sauvignon, Carmenere and Petit Verdot.

 The majority of our vines are the common varieties of the Bordeaux region, but we are also proudly cultivating some less common varieties such as Sauvignon Gris, Malbec, Petit Verdot and Carmenere, which all have their roots in Bordeaux, though might be mostly known in other parts of the world these days.
 They have showed great results in our vineyards and now they have become essential ingredients in our wines.
-We enjoy experimenting with different varieties and hoping to plant some Grenache and Chardonnay in the future.
+We enjoy experimenting with different varieties and perhaps hoping to plant some Grenache in the future.

 We own all the parcels and this means that our wines are made only from vineyards that our own vineyard team takes care of.
 This is important for maintaining good quality.
 We have been able to acquire a large part of Château Carsin’s original vineyards as well, though many new vineyards have been planted at Château Carsin since we took over the estate (the first vintage was in 1990).
 We have kept some of the best vineyards with old vines, but most of our present vineyards have been re-planted by us.

 At this moment, there is a total of 22 hectares of vineyards.
 Some of them are up to 5 kilometers from the Château, but most are found within a radius of several hundred meters.
 20 hectares are in production and about 2 hectare is waiting to be planted.

 Malbec 0,8 ha

 Carmenere 0,7 ha

 Sauvignon Blanc 2,9 ha